-Tier 1 High priority

 Tier 2 Moderate priority

 TBD To be determined

 Restoration Strategies and Level of Importance: WRIA 1 Nearshore

 Note: Although there may be other existing or upcoming sources, the restoration strategies below are solely derived from WRIA 1 Nearshore and Estuarine Assessment and Restoration PRioritization (MacLennan et al. 2013).
 See also Notes tab.